Near Sheppards in Buckingham County, Virginia — The American South (Mid-Atlantic)

 Erected by Virginia Civil War Trails.

 Location.
 37° 24.577′ N, 78° 33.314′ W. Marker is near Sheppards, Virginia, in Buckingham County.
 Marker is at the intersection of Francisco Road (Virginia Route 636) and New Store Road (Virginia Route 609), on the right when traveling west on Francisco Road.
+Marker is at a pulloff just west of New Store Road (609).
 Touch for map.
-Marker is at a pulloff just west of New Store Road (609).
 Marker is in this post office area: Farmville VA 23901, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Clifton (approx. 4 miles away); Eve of Appomattox (approx. 4.1 miles away); New Store Village (approx. 4.1 miles away); March to Appomattox (approx. 5˝ miles away); Millbrook (approx. 6 miles away); Civilian Conservation Corps Camp P-56, Company 1367 (approx. 6˝ miles away); High Bridge Trail State Park (approx. 9.3 miles away); Geographical Center of Virginia (approx. 9.4 miles away).
 Touch for a list and map of all markers in Sheppards.